johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	Topical Sections and Summary
 -	Questions for Group Discussion

-The format is designed to facilitate reflective group learning—so that Maize Plant Discipleship resources rely not upon the presence of a qualified leader, teacher or theologian, but upon facilitators willing to co-ordinate study groups and discussions— see [Facilitating MPD][].
+The format is designed to facilitate reflective group learning—so that Maize Plant Discipleship resources rely not upon the presence of a qualified leader, teacher or theologian, but upon facilitators willing to co-ordinate study groups and discussions — see [Facilitating MPD][].

 # Facilitating MPD #